week 03: data exploration and visualization

 which seems to argue most strongly for the second version above, with genes as columns.
 An "observation" is an RNA-seq experiment on one sample.
 I get measurements for 20,000 genes in that experiment, and they're linked.
 I might want to study how one or more genes covary with others across samples (either for real, or because of some artifact like a batch effect).
 But that's a really wide table, 20,000 columns, and you'll have trouble looking at it; some text editors might even choke on lines that long.

-Clearly what I don't want in a tidy RNA-seq data set, though, is a bunch of fixed-variable values, representing my experimental conditions masquerading as column headers, like the 'wt' vs 'mut' and 'M' vs. 'F' columns in this week's homework.
+Clearly what I don't want in a tidy RNA-seq data set, though, is a bunch of fixed-variable values, representing my experimental conditions masquerading as column headers.
 That's #1 in Wickham's list of most common problems in messy data:

 - when column headers are values, not variable names